PhilipSCA/philanderson-co-uk/james/learning/A-level learning/computer-science.md

 Queues - List where items can only be retrieved at the front, and added on to the end, like a regular queue.
 Dynamic data structure - Collection of data that can grow/shrink in size Static data structure - Fixed in size, cannot inc/dec in size to free up space when running.
+---------------------------------------------------3/9/24----------------------------------------------- 5 terms done ------
+Priority queue - Queue but order is determined by the elements priority.
+List - Abstract data type consisting of items that can be repeated.
+Stacks - Items can only be modified from the top/front, like a stack of plates.
+(Undo and back buttons) Overflow/Underflow - If the size exceeds maximum or goes below 0.
+Hashing - Address is only a part of the full index.
+(453781 goes to address 781) Dictionaries - Abstract data type consisting of keys and values.
+Each key has a value separated by a colon.
+(Name: "James") Graphs - Set of nodes connected by edges or arcs.
+Depth-first traversal - Go as far down a route as possible then backtrack to original point until all paths are done.
+Breadth-first search - Visiting neighbours of each node, all nodes around first node then all nodes around second node.
+Trees - Has a root, then branches and leaves.
+Root at the top and leaves at bottom, spreads out Binary search tree - Each node has two children, splits into 2 each layer.

+### Section 8 - Boolean Algebra
+Logic circuits - Combining multiple logic gates (AND, OR, NOT) into one to form an output De Morgan's first law - NOT(A OR B) == NOT A AND NOT B De Morgan's second law - NOT(A AND B) == NOT A OR NOT B XOR gate - Means exclusive OR.
+Has to be an OR, if both are true its false, only ONE has to be true.
+D-type flip-flop - Positive edge triggered flip-flop, can only change from 1 to 0.

+### Section 9 - Legal, moral, ethical and cultural issues
+Data Protection Act 1998 - Anyone with personal info must keep it secure and its under their responsibility.
+Must have security
+Computer misuse act 1990 - Computers are not to be used to perform or be involved in malware attacks of any sort.
+Copyright Designs and Patents Act 1998 - Ensures no data cannot be copied/taken without permission from the original creator.
+Regulation of Investigatory Powers Act 2000 - Allows public bodies to carry out surveillance and investigation for protection.
+Internet censorship - Control of what can be accessed/viewwed.
+Can be carried out by governments, individuals or private firms.
+Trolls and Cyber-bullying - Have become more common on the internet, and dangerous internet groups such as ISIS formed.

+### Section 10 - Computational thinking
+Computational thinking - Form the problem as a computational problem and then form an algorithm to solve it.
+Data abstraction - How the data represented is understood by the computer is hidden.
+Caching - Temporary store of programs used that may need to be used again frequently or shortly Procedural abstraction - Similar to a function, using a procedure to carry out an algorithm.
+Programmar just needs to call this.
+Structured approaches - More clarity and maintainability.
+Selection, sequence, iteration.
+Block-structured languages - Only need three control structures (Sel, Seq, It) such as Python and Pascal Trace tables - Allows you to follow an algorithm line by line to test it.
+Parallel computing - Several processors running several programs at once Concurrent processing - One at a time, each processor given a slice of processing time then it keeps flowing.
+Exhaustive search - Trying all possible solutions until one is found Backtracking - Trying out different sequences until finding a solution (A maze is a good example)

+### Section 11 - Programming techniques
+Exponention - Written as **.
+2² = 2 ** 2
+Comments - For leaving notes in the code to help understand the pseudocode behind it, how it works.